dschepens/MDPI-Crystals/README.md

   <img src="algorithm_images/area1.png" width="500"/>
 </p>

 The grid is then iterated through to calculate the distance from the center of each square to the centers of both circles.
-To identify whether a square is inside the overlap area, the distance to the center of circle 1 needs to be smaller than the radius of circle 1 **AND** the distance to the center of circle 2 needs to be smaller than the radius of circle 2.
-If a square is in the overlapping area, the coordinates of the center of the square are added to a list that tracks all overlapping squares.
+To identify whether a square is inside the overlap area, the distances from the center of the square to the centers of the circles must be smaller than the respective radii of the circles.
+If a square is in the overlapping area, the coordinates of the center of the square are added to a list to track all overlapping squares.

 ### Step 4